open-life-science/policies-procedures-and-docs/cohort-procedures-and-templates/video-facilitator-guide.md

 After you’ve completed these tasks please fill out the honorarium form: https://openlifescience.civicrm.org/civicrm/honorarium

+## ❓ How to get help

+* Do you have any technical questions about the tasks?
+Post them in the Slack channel `ols-cohort-call-facilitators`.
+* You are also welcome to contact Irene Ramos (cohort coordinator) via Slack or email.

 ## ✏️ Resources

 A few references that can help us expand on these roles are: